bitsii/beEmb/README.md

 ## Pragmatic Security

-Bennt Embedded tries to strike a good balance in the security space by enforcing only authorized use while remaining performant and reliable:
+Brace Embedded tries to strike a good balance in the security space by enforcing only authorized use while remaining performant and reliable:

 * All Devices start with a random configuration code - no default passwords.
 * Authentication tokens are only exchanged in the clear during provisioning on the devices AP using the configuration codes.
 Optional WPA support for the AP mode can provide isolation and encryption during this process if required.